-Kai is an interdisciplinary, problem-oriented sustainability scientist, trained in ecology, policy, and ethics from Princeton University and Stanford University.
+Kai Chan is a professor at the Institute for Resources, Environment and Sustainability at the University of British Columbia.
+Kai is an interdisciplinary, problem-oriented sustainability scientist, trained in ecology, policy, and ethics from Princeton and Stanford Universities.
 He strives to understand how social-ecological systems can be transformed to be both better and wilder.
-Kai leads CHANS lab (www.chanslab.ires.ubc.ca), Connecting Human and Natural Systems; he is a Leopold Leadership Program fellow, a director on the board of the BC chapter of the Canadian Parks and Wilderness Society (CPAWS), a director on the board of the North American section of the Society for Conservation Biology, a member of the Global Young Academy, a senior fellow of the Environmental Leadership Program, and (in 2012) the Fulbright Canada Visiting Research Chair at the University of California, Santa Barbara.
+Kai leads CHANS lab (Connecting Human and Natural Systems), and is co-founder of CoSphere (a Community of Small-Planet Heroes).
+He is a UBC Killam Research Fellow; a Leopold Leadership Program fellow; senior fellow of the Global Young Academy and of the Environmental Leadership Program; a member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists; Lead Editor of the new British Ecological Society journal People and Nature; a coordinating lead author for the IPBES Global Assessment; and (in 2012) the Fulbright Canada Visiting Research Chair at the University of California, Santa Barbara.

 Dr. Foster is a professor in Biochemistry and Molecular Biology, as well as a member of the Michael Smith Laboratories.
 His group develops and applies high-throughput and high-content proteomic methods to understand host-pathogen interactions.
 Recently, his team have described a novel method for mapping the protein interaction network within cells that drives the time and cost involved in such an analysis down by nearly two orders of magnitude.
 He also has a long-standing interest in honey bees.
 Dr. Foster maintains the hives located at the UBC Farm and uses them in his bee research activities.
 In particular, they are developing methods to use molecular profiling to guide selective breeding for disease resistance.
 This is aimed at helping honey bees and beekeepers overcome the biggest threats facing bees, pests and pathogens.

-Kerry Greer, PhDInstructor Faculty of Arts, Department of Sociology
+Kerry Greer, PhDInstructor, Faculty of Arts, Department of Sociology

 Kerry Greer is an Instructor 1 in the Department of Sociology at the University of B.C.
 Her goal is to develop ways of helping UBC serve the communities surrounding its campus by connecting students to opportunities to do research and projects that benefit community organizations.
 As a scholar, Kerry studies non-profit community organizations and the ways they replace and compliment federal efforts to meet local need.
 Kerry works with the CSFS to provide leadership, guidance, and support for UBC teaching and learning on topics related to sustainable food systems.
 Kerry is part of the CSFS Teaching & Learning Committee, which aims to increase the diversity and quantity of curricular tools available to UBC educators to increase student’s sustainable food system knowledge and practice.